Continuing our look at the soldier’s/ survivor’s load, I will return to the subject of ammunition.

 While most semi-automatic rifles cannot be loaded directly with chargers, chargers can be used to quickly reload magazines when they are not fitted to a weapon.
 For some designs of magazine a device to facilitate this may be needed.
 Carry a couple.
 It is practical to have just a couple of magazines and carry additional ammo as lighter chargers.

-As a rough guide aim for 80-100 rounds and two or three magazines, including the one in your rifle.
+As a rough guide, aim for 80-100 rounds and two or three magazines, including the one in your rifle.
 You can probably find pocket room for two magazines without needing a belt pouch.
 A pouch for a single magazine on your rifle-stock is not a bad idea, given that ammo is of only limited use if you are separated from your rifle.
-If you load 27 rounds to a 30 round magazine then three magazines gives you 81 rounds.
-This will probably be ample for a semi-automatic weapon.
+If you load 27 rounds into a 30 round magazine then three magazines gives you 81 rounds.
+(Nine-round chargers would be very useful!)
+81 ready rounds will probably be ample for a semi-automatic weapon.
 Additional ammo can be carried as chargers.